Routing

 $router->addRoute('admin/<presenter>/<action>', 'Admin:default');

-We won't keep it a secret from you that it takes some skill to build a list correctly.
-Until you get into it, the routing panel will be a useful tool.
+We won't hide from you that correctly assembling routes requires some skill.
+Until you master it, the routing panel will be a useful tool.

 Mask and Parameters

-The mask describes the relative path based on the site root.
+The mask describes the relative path from the website's root directory.
 The simplest mask is a static URL:

 $router->addRoute('products', 'Products:default');

-Often masks contain so-called parameters.
-They are enclosed in angle brackets (e.g. <year>) and are passed to the target presenter, for example to the renderShow(int $year) method or to persistent parameter $year:
+Often, masks contain so-called parameters.
+These are enclosed in angle brackets (e.g., <year>) and are passed to the target presenter, for example, to the renderShow(int $year) method or to the persistent parameter $year:

 $router->addRoute('chronicle/<year>', 'History:show');

-The example says that if we open https://any-domain.com/chronicle/2020 in the browser, the presenter History and the action show with parameter year: 2020 will be displayed.
+The example shows that if we open https://example.com/chronicle/2020 in the browser, the History presenter with the show action and the parameter year: 2020 will be displayed.

-We can specify a default value for the parameters directly in the mask and thus it becomes optional:
+We can specify a default value for parameters directly in the mask, making them optional:

 $router->addRoute('chronicle/<year=2020>', 'History:show');

-The route will now accept the URL https://any-domain.com/chronicle/, which will again display History:show with parameter year: 2020.
+The route will now also accept the URL https://example.com/chronicle/, which will again display History:show with the parameter year: 2020.

-Of course, the name of the presenter and the action can also be a parameter.
+Of course, the presenter and action names can also be parameters.
 For example:

 $router->addRoute('<presenter>/<action>', 'Home:default');

-This route accepts, for example, a URL in the form /article/edit resp. /catalog/list and translates them to presenters and actions Article:edit resp.
-Catalog:list.
+The specified route accepts, for example, URLs in the form /article/edit or /catalog/list and understands them as presenters and actions Article:edit and Catalog:list, respectively.

-It also gives to parameters presenter and action default values Home and default and therefore they are optional.
-So the route also accepts a URL /article and translates it as Article:default.
-Or vice versa, a link to Product:default generates a path /product, a link to the default Home:default generates a path /.
+At the same time, it gives the parameters presenter and action default values Home and default, making them optional as well.
+Thus, the route also accepts a URL like /article and understands it as Article:default.
+Or conversely, a link to Product:default generates the path /product, and a link to the default Home:default generates the path /.

-The mask can describe not only the relative path based on the site root, but also the absolute path when it begins with a slash, or even the entire absolute URL when it begins with two slashes:
+The mask can describe not only the relative path from the website's root directory but also an absolute path if it starts with a slash, or even the entire absolute URL if it starts with two slashes:

 $router->addRoute('<presenter>/<action>', /* ... */);